College depression: What parents need to know

 - Feelings of worthlessness or guilt, fixating on past failures, or blaming yourself for things that aren't your responsibility

 - Trouble thinking, concentrating, making decisions and remembering things

-- Frequent thoughts of death, dying or suicide
+- Frequent or recurrent thoughts of death, suicidal thoughts, suicide attempts, or suicide

 - Unexplained physical problems, such as back pain or headaches